 But what really sets them apart is the range of legitimately cute shoes with arch support, like the Helm above.
 Yes, they do sell some of those instantly identifiable–and hideous– “comfort shoe” styles, but it’s worth digging past those, as Naot also offers an impressive array of sleeker styles.

 “Comfort” shoes that don’t look like they’re made for your grandmother?
-Turns out it is possible, and L’Amour des Pieds provides ample proof, with a selection of gorgeous dress and casual shoes that boast arch support and don’t feel at all stodgy.
+Turns out it is possible, and L’Amour des Pieds provides ample proof.
+Their vintagey, European-cool dress and casual shoes include arch support and don’t feel at all stodgy.

-I’m smitten with the vintage 1940s influence of some styles like the Brenn sandal pictured above–and if you’re looking for the perfect summer sneaker, here it is.
-I’ve mostly linked to Nordstrom, as they have the best selection right now, but you can also find L’Amour des Pieds at Zappos.
+I’m smitten with the chic vintage influence of styles like the Benham Wedge pictured above–and if you’re looking for the perfect walking flat for Europe, they’ve got some fantastic options.
+I’ve linked to Nordstrom above, as they have the best selection right now, but you can also find L’Amour des Pieds at Zappos.

 Fellow sufferers of plantar fascitis are probably familiar with this one, but Birkenstock’s arch support and comfort cannot be overstated!
-Birkenstock also offers a pretty wide variety of cute styles nowadays.
+Birkenstock also offers a pretty wide variety of cute styles and colors nowadays.

-If I’m planning a long day of walking on my travels, Birkenstocks are my go-to choice 100% of the time.
+If I’m planning a long day of walking on my travels, Birkenstocks are my go-to choice 100% of the time (weather permitting).
 They’re somehow even more comfortable and supportive than my custom-made orthotics.
 (For those who are wondering, I’ve found that the insoles Birkenstock sells aren’t nearly as supportive as their sandals).

 Vionic offers a nice range of casual and dressy shoes with arch support, many with removable footbeds.
-In addition to the cool smoking slipper styling of the Carnegie above, I’m digging their loafers and booties.
+In addition to the cool smoking slipper styling of the Carnegie above, I’m digging their loafers and summery sneakers.